RomanCizmarik/Direct-Mesh-Booleans/README.md

 This is the implementation of "Direct Mesh Booleans: A Step Towards Non-Restrictive Boolean Operations."

 ## Overview
 This repository contains a library (DirectMeshBooleans.lib) for computing Boolean operations.
 Currently, Union, Intersection, and Difference are supported.
+The inputs may contain open boundaries, non-manifold, or self-intersecting geometry.
+Our method works with **triangle meshes only**.

 Optionally, an executable example that loads input meshes and runs a Boolean operation can be built.
 ## Installation
 ### Prerequisites
 This project is using CMake > 3.24 ((https://cmake.org/).